• Skip to primary navigation

 Can I make changes to the Veteran Specific Questions?

-NHPCO strongly recommends against changing the wording and order of the VSQs.
+The Alliance strongly recommends against changing the wording and order of the VSQs.

 What is the VA’s Bereaved Family Survey and how does it compare with Veterans Specific Questions?